-She was selected as Choreoroam Europe Artist by CSC Bassano del Grappa – Opera Estate Festival (Italy), The Place London (UK), Rotterdam Dansateliers (Netherlands), a-2/Certamen Choreography Paso de Madrid (Spain) and Croatian Institute for Movement and Dance (Croatia), where she developed her research mentored by choreographer Rosemary Butcher (2011).
+She was selected as Choreoroam Europe Artist by CSC Bassano del Grappa: Opera Estate Festival (Italy), The Place London (UK), Rotterdam Dansateliers (Netherlands), a-2/Certamen Choreography Paso de Madrid (Spain), and Croatian Institute for Movement and Dance (Croatia), where she developed her research mentored by choreographer Rosemary Butcher (2011).
 She collaborated and danced for and with numerous choreographers in Germany, France, and Croatia, and has participated in choreographic research projects with dance artists such as Meg Stuart and Mårten Spångberg as well as in several academic research projects.